As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 - Apples: They are loaded with fiber, and your dog will love their taste.

-- Cranberries: They have been found to help in reducing the risk of diabetes due to their low sugar content and high fiber.
+- Cranberries: They have high fiber but low sugar content.
 They are also rich in antioxidants.

 - Pears: Your dog will love the sweetness of the pear.